ArcBlock/abtnode-docs/src/router/what-is-router/index.md

 ## SSL Certificates

 Add SSL Certificate files to your ABT Node using your SSL Certificate File and Private Key Files to secure services on your node.
-Developers can also leverage Letsencrypt self-signed certificates for local development.
+Developers can also leverage Letsencrypt self-signed [Certificates for localhost](./certificates-for-localhost).

 ![](./images/ssl-certificate.png)